Direct applications to Deakin for Trimester 2 2022 close 26 June 2022

 Direct applications to Deakin for Trimester 3 2022 close 30 October 2022

 Information technology is driving digital disruption, with new technology helping redefine many industries.
 To take advantage of the opportunities that information technology offers, businesses need skilled staff who can lead and manage IT projects, services, and departments.

-Deakin’s Master of Information Technology Management (Professional) will equip you with specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.
+Deakin’s Master of Information Technology Management (Professional) equips you with the specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.

-The Master of Information Technology Management (Professional) will develop your understanding of the many aspects of IT including networking, cyber security, operations, and enterprise systems.
+This course develops your understanding of the many aspects of IT, including networking, cyber security, operations and enterprise systems.